Mountains of Sin Dissolved

 ज्ञानदेव म्हणे हरि माझा समर्थ | न करवे अर्थ उपनिषदां || ४ ||

-Dnyandev says: my Hari is all-powerful - the Upanishads cannot render His meaning.
+Dnyandev says: my Hari is all-powerful; the Upanishads cannot render His meaning.

 After three verses of cascading claims, Dnyaneshwar seals this abhanga with a stillness that is almost startling.
 He does not build another argument.
 He rests.
 And in the resting, he says the most audacious thing yet: my Hari is all-powerful.
 The Upanishads cannot render His meaning.
 The most sacred texts in the Hindu tradition, the crown of Vedic literature, the source of "Thou art That" and "I am Brahman," and the man who wrote the greatest Marathi commentary on the Gita says even these fall short of what Hari is.

 This verse is for you if knowledge has become the obstacle.
 If you can explain the philosophical systems and still feel a gap between knowing and being.
 Dnyaneshwar was the supreme philosopher of his tradition.
 He had mastered the Upanishads.
-And then he wrote the Haripath, which is not a philosophical text.
-It is a chanting manual.
+And then he wrote the Haripath, which is not a philosophical text but a chanting manual.
 He moved from the head to the tongue, from understanding to utterance, because philosophy itself, when fully understood, points beyond itself.
 The Upanishads brought you to the threshold.
 Now say the Name.

 Key Concepts